cisco-open/terraform-provider-meraki/docs/resources/networks_sm_devices_modify_tags.md

 Optional:

-- `ids` (List of String) The ids of the devices to be modified.
+- `ids` (Set of String) The ids of the devices to be modified.
-- `scope` (List of String) The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be modified.
+- `scope` (Set of String) The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be modified.
-- `serials` (List of String) The serials of the devices to be modified.
+- `serials` (Set of String) The serials of the devices to be modified.
-- `tags` (List of String) The tags to be added, deleted, or updated.
+- `tags` (Set of String) The tags to be added, deleted, or updated.
 - `update_action` (String) One of add, delete, or update.
 Only devices that have been modified will be returned.
-- `wifi_macs` (List of String) The wifiMacs of the devices to be modified.
+- `wifi_macs` (Set of String) The wifiMacs of the devices to be modified.

 <a id="nestedatt--items"></a>